Women's Support Group

 - The type of brain injury you have sustained and the date on which it occurred

-- Treatment or therapies you have engaged in
+- Treatment and therapies you have engaged in and where

-I will call you shortly thereafter.
+I will call you as soon as possible thereafter.
 I look forward to hearing from you.

 Brain Injury Research Center of Mount Sinai